muhammadfikri13/bash-scripting/README.md

 ```
 <img width="971" height="131" alt="image" src="https://github.com/user-attachments/assets/a84a94dc-7df3-4d2f-b418-42e02ff4121c" />

-Unfortunately crontab can't show the process of the backup and update.
-The output only can be showed through log file that I set in crontab
+Unfortunately, crontab doesn’t display the backup or update process in real time.
+The output can only be viewed through the log file specified in the crontab configuration